This article is part of our “Business Planning Guide“—a curated list of our articles that will help you with the planning process!

-As you might have guessed from that last sentence, S.W.O.T. is an acronym that stands for Strengths, Weaknesses, Opportunities, and Threats.
+S.W.O.T. is an acronym that stands for Strengths, Weaknesses, Opportunities, and Threats.
 A SWOT analysis is an organized list of your business’s greatest strengths, weaknesses, opportunities, and threats.

 Strengths and weaknesses are internal to the company (think: reputation, patents, location).
 You can change them over time but not without some work.
 Opportunities and threats are external (think: suppliers, competitors, prices)—they are out there in the market, happening whether you like it or not.
 You can’t change them.